roadtocode4u/spaceship/docs/tips-and-tools/14-project-idea/14-project-idea.md

 - Simple form for user to enter shipping information.
 - Display order summary.

-### 2. InfoHub - Basic Informative Website
+### 2. Basic Informative Website

-Develop a basic front-end for an informative website, InfoHub, which provides users with articles, information, and a clean navigation structure.
+Develop a basic front-end for an informative website, which provides users with articles, information, and a clean navigation structure.

 #### Key Features:
 **Homepage:**